The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/4-inheritance.md

 ## Key Concepts

 * **Inheritance** describes a relationship between two classes: a **subclass** that inherits methods from a **superclass**.
-As a result, instances of the subclass can reuse and add to the methods defined in a superclass.
+Instances of the subclass can reuse and add to the methods defined in a superclass.
+* The **`Subclass extends Superclass`** syntax defines an inheritance relationship between two classes
+* **The `super` keyword references the superclass of a given subclass:**
+  1. We can invoke `super()` in the subclass constructor to invoke the superclass's `constructor()`.
+  2. We can invoke `super.method()` in an **overridden method** to use the behavior of that same method from the superclass.
+* The **prototype chain** describes the linked structure where each object inherits methods from a prototype, which may inherit methods from another prototype, forming a chain.
+  * When you access a property or method, JavaScript walks up this chain until it finds what you're looking for (or reaches the end).

 ## Inheritance